francescobaraldi/time-series-forecasting-with-transformers/README.md

 ## Dataset

 The dataset used is taken from [Kaggle](https://www.kaggle.com/datasets/benjibb/sp500-since-1950) and it contains the *Open*, *High*, *Low*, *Close*, *Adj Close* and *Volume* values of S&P 500 index for each days from 03-01-1950 to 06-06-2018.
 For the goal of this project only the *Close* feature is used in order to obtain **univariate time series**.
-To normalize the data the min max scaling is used, fitted on the train set and then applied also to the test set.
+To normalize the data the min max scaling is used, fitted on the training set and then applied also to the test set.
 The evaluation metrics then are computed on the scaled data, while in order to plot the forecasting with the correct values an inverse scaling is  applied before plotting.

 ## Training

-The training is performed in the `experiment.py` file, for each model hyperparameter optimization is performed and during the run the results are saved in the respective directories.
+The training is performed in the `experiment.py` file, dropout and L2 regularization is applied in order to avoid overfitting, so the *dropout* parameter of the models is set with a specific value, and the L2 regularization is applied setting the *weight_decay* parameter of the Adam optimizer.
+For each model is performed an hyperparameter optimization and during the run the results are saved in the respective directories.
 The optimal hyperparamters obtained are listed below.

 For each model:

 - batch size = 64;
 - input time series length = 90;
-- trainset split = 80%
+- training set split = 80%
-- testset split = 20%
+- test set split = 20%
 - loss function = Mean Squared Error
 - optimizer = Adam